What is Working Capital? Why is it Necessary for Businesses?

 some of the benefits of having a healthy working capital position:

-Improved financial flexibility: Businesses with strong working capital positions are better able to weather unexpected financial challenges, such as a downturn in sales or a disruption to their supply chain.
+Improved financial flexibility: Businesses with strong working capital positions can better weather unexpected financial challenges, such as a downturn in sales or a disruption to their supply chain.

 Increased investment opportunities: Businesses with excess working capital can invest in new growth initiatives, such as expanding into new markets or developing new products.